ntallman/nathantallman.com/content/_index.md

           date_end: '2010-01-01'
           description: |2-
             * Processed collections by surveying materials, identifying an organizational structure, arranging materials, conducting basic preservation work, and describing collections in finding aids.
-            *	Preserved archival materials of several formats including photographs, slides, microfilm, video cassettes, audio cassettes, phonographs, CD-ROMs, DVDs, artifacts, maps, and exhibition materials.
-            * Created finding aids using professional standards such as Describing Archives: A Content Standard (DACS)
+            * Created finding aids using professional standards such as Describing Archives: A Content Standard (DACS) and encoded finding aids into Encoded Archival Description (EAD).
-            * Encoded finding aids into Encoded Archival Description (EAD) using XMetal and NoteTab, edit code and validate to local best practices and principals
-            * Collaborated to build a digital collection of archival imags of the Love Canal environmental disaster, including selection, subject analysis, and metadata creation.
+            * Collaborated to build a digital collection of archival images of the Love Canal environmental disaster, including selection, subject analysis, and metadata creation.
             * Provided reference service to patrons in the Special Collections reading room and remote researchers.
     design:
       columns: '2'